Star Wars Resistance: Recurring

 The other residents of the Colossus are voiced by a group of recurring voice actors.
 Greg Proops, who had also voiced the race commentator Fode in Episode I – The Phantom Menace, voices race commentator Jak Sivrak as well as Garma, an elderly Arcona.
 Fred Tatasciore voices the Klatooinian gorg seller Bolza Grool and Dee Bradley Baker voices both Grevel, an irascible Aleena, and Glem, a Rodian dockworker.
-Jooks, a Thelin who lives on the Colossus is also voiced by Mary Elizabeth McGlynn.
+Jooks, a Theelin who lives on the Colossus is also voiced by Mary Elizabeth McGlynn.

 The droid BB-8 appears for most of the first season.